Title

 Atty.
 Gadon disbarred for repeated use of vulgar, offensive language, gender-based harassment, and contemptuous behavior, violating professional ethics and legal standards.

-Responding to public urging, on January 4, 2022 the Court issued a Resolution taking cognizance of the video, finding prima facie violations of the Code of Professional Responsibility (CPR) and potential gender-based online sexual harassment under the Safe Spaces Act.
-The Court ordered respondent to show cause why he should not be disbarred, placed him on preventive suspension from practice of law effective immediately, and directed the Office of the Bar Confidant and the Integrated Bar of the Philippines to provide records of pending administrative matters against him.
+Acting on public urging, the Court en Banc directed Atty.
+Gadon to show cause why he should not be disbarred.
+The Court placed him on preventive suspension effective immediately.
+The Court also directed the Office of the Bar Confidant and the Integrated Bar of the Philippines to provide updated lists and status reports of pending administrative cases against him.

 Respondent’s Comment and Defenses